1Password/for-open-source/README.md

 ## Membership details
-* You'll receive a renewable year of [1Password Teams](https://1password.com/teams).
+* You'll receive two renewable years of [1Password Teams](https://1password.com/teams).
 * You can invite core contributors to your team account.
 * Team members can use the 1Password apps on all devices — Mac, Windows, iOS, Android, Linux, Chrome OS and web.
 * All app updates are free while your membership is active.